ronanboiteau/TV-Show-Randomizer/README.md

 ## File format

-TVSR interprets `.tvsr` files in order to select episodes.
-These files must follow some rules:
+`.tvsr` files must follow some rules:

  - They should be named after a TV Show, with spaces replaced by hyphens (eg. `How-I-Met-Your-Mother.tvsr`)
  - They should contain 1 JSON-formatted episode per line.
 Example: